allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/docs/TCWT-Master-Lagrangian.md

 \partial_t G \approx \nabla^2\theta.
 \]

-This represents **slow leakage of curvature energy**, the TCWT analogue of dark energy.
+This term governs curvature‑leakage and the emergent dark‑energy‑like behaviour.

 ---